 - In the Legacy of the Aldenata, major U.S. cities located in territory that was deemed indefensible against the Posleen invasion were turned into fortresses that would be able to hold out on their own while surrounded by Posleen armies.
 New York City was one example.

 - The Wheel of Time has Tar Valon, which is doubly well defended due to both being surrounded by walls and being situated on an island in the middle of a river.
-It had fallen under siege several times.
+The presence of the wall is justified in-universe due to multiple attempts to capture the city and it was built by magic.
+Several other cities have complete outer walls and the fact that there's population living outside the walls that has to be brought inside during sieges becomes a plot point a couple of times.

 - David Eddings' Belgariad, being set in a classic 'High Fantasy' world, has no shortage of equally-classic Castle Towns.
 Several of them, however, goes above and beyond the call of duty when it comes to being stupidly defensive: